bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 ## The Limitations ##

 **Limitation #1: Heterogeneity.** Web services are implemented in a diverse set of languages.
 While having a suite of extendable middlewares that a user can leverage in their own context (such as this [Go middleware suite]), their availability is fragmented across languages.
-Further, customization of such middlewares (even if they exist across languages) is unmaintainable if it must be done for a high number of languages _especially_ as their underlying implementations diverge.
+Further, customization of such middlewares (even if they exist across languages) is unmaintainable if it must be done for a high number of languages, _especially_ as their underlying implementations diverge.

 [Go middleware suite]: https://github.com/grpc-ecosystem/go-grpc-middleware